 - Increasing physical activity.

-A recent study in the USA found that moderate physical activity over the course of your life can significantly reduce the risk of developing breast cancer.
-The study also found that a lower body mass index (BMI) also reduced the risk.
-Of the women who participated in the study, those who had a BMI of less than 25 combined with a high level of physical activity were 31 per cent less likely to develop breast cancer after menopause than the more sedentary, overweight women.
+A recent study in the USA found moderate physical activity over the course of your life can significantly reduce your risk of developing breast cancer.
+The study also found that a lower body mass index (BMI) can reduce your risk.
+Of the women who participated in the study, those with a BMI of less than 25, combined with a high level of physical activity, were 31% less likely to develop breast cancer after menopause than more sedentary, overweight women.

 Information adapted from the Cancer Council Australia.